 Editor’s note: Joining the Horticulture Innovation Lab team and taking over where Andra left off is Gabriel Wyland, now serving as program representative in Guinea.
 He holds bachelor’s degrees from the University of Wisconsin-Madison and first worked in agriculture on a hops farm in Wisconsin.
 Previous to joining the Horticulture Innovation Lab team, he served in the Peace Corps in Guinea and in Mali.

-- Evaluating horticulture in Guinea: Rapid Assessment of the Horticulture Sector in Guinea
+- Report: Rapid Assessment of the Horticulture Sector in Guinea

 - Blog: New report on horticulture in Guinea, after Ebola